tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 contains all of the trace events for both devices.
 The events would be disambiguated by trace context strings.

-You can enable ascii tracing on a collection of node/net-device pairs by providing a ``NetDeviceContainer``.
+You can enable ASCII tracing on a collection of node/net-device pairs by providing a ``NetDeviceContainer``.
 For each ``NetDevice`` in the container the type is checked.
 For each device of the proper type (the same type as is managed by the device helper), tracing is enabled.
 Again, the ``<Node>`` is implicit